Navarretia

-Navarretia is a genus of about 30 species of flowering plants related to the phloxes and the gilias.
-This is one genus of plants, among others, which are sometimes called pincushionplants.
+Navarretia is a genus of flowering plants related to the phloxes and the gilias.
+This is one genus of plants, among others, which are sometimes called pincushion plants.
+It includes 45 species native to the Americas.
+In North America they range from western Canada through the western and west-central United States to northwestern Mexico, and to Ohio and Pennsylvania.
+In South America they range through Argentina and Chile.

 The inflorescence which bears the flowers is surrounded by frilly green bracts bearing soft spines, giving it the appearance of a pincushion.
 Several species are members of the vernal pool ecosystem.